 - Custom assembled guitar parts by our instructors: East Indian Rosewood back and sides, spruce top and Mahogany neck.

 - Guitar case

-- All your inlay supplies for your (personally) custom designed headstock inlay pearl and abalone from “Duke of Pearl”
+- All your inlay supplies for your (personally) custom designed headstock inlay mother of pearl and/or abalone.

 $1000 (non-refundable BUT transferable) deposit is required immediately upon acceptance to hold your place,(this also purchases our wood and supplies prior to workshop).
 The balance is due at workshop.
 Some make payments up to the actual workshop, which is fine as long as it is paid in full.
 Wayne wants to keep it affordable and we agree, so we keep it reasonable.
 We are paying 4 generations of Luthiers to be here, which is awesome in and of itself.
 If you pay by PayPal or Credit card, you will assume the fees, because of this, many pay with check.

 About the Workshop: